-Electrocardiography is a broadly available screening test, and findings may reveal abnormalities associated with ATTR-CM (eq, low voltage) that are classically described in patients with cardiac amyloidosis.26-28 However, low voltage is less common in cardiac amyloidosis than a pseudoinfarct pattern of Q waves unrelated to prior myocardial infarctions.27 Given that low QRS voltage has been seen in ≈50% of patients with AL amyloidosis and in ≈25% of patients with ATTR amyloidosis, its usefulness as a screening test is limited by low sensitivity.27 More commonly, cardiac amyloidosis is hallmarked by QRS voltages that are disproportionate to the thickness of the left ventricular (LV) wall, which can be assessed using a ratio of QRS voltage to LV wall thickness.^{29,30} The presence of left ventricular hypertrophy on electrocardiography does not exclude ATTR-CM.
+Electrocardiography (ECG) is a broadly available screening test, and findings may reveal abnormalities associated with ATTR-CM (eg, low voltage) that are classically described in patients with cardiac amyloidosis.26-28 However, low voltage is less common in cardiac amyloidosis than a pseudoinfarct pattern of Q waves unrelated to prior myocardial infarctions.
+Given that low QRS voltage has been seen in approximately 50% of patients with AL amyloidosis and in approximately 25% of patients with ATTR amyloidosis, its usefulness as a screening test is limited by low sensitivity.
+More commonly, cardiac amyloidosis is hallmarked by QRS voltages that are disproportionate to the thickness of the left ventricular (LV) wall, which can be assessed using a ratio of QRS voltage to LV wall thickness.
+The presence of left ventricular hypertrophy on ECG does not exclude ATTR-CM.

-Echocardiography is cost-effective, commonly available, relatively quick to perform, and better than most other imaging techniques at identifying diastolic dysfunction.
-Although all are not invariably present, classic echocardiography findings of infiltrative disease include LV wall thickening, small LV cavity size, biatrial enlargement, thickened valves, elevated right ventricular systolic pressure and atrial septum thickness, granular sparkling appearance of the myocardial wall, pericardial effusion, restrictive transmitral Doppler filling pattern, and reduced ventricular strain, apical-to-basal strain ratio >2.1, LV ejection fraction-to-strain ratio >4 (Figures 2 and 3).^{26,31,32} Combining electrocardiography (low voltage) and echocardiography (LV septal thickness above the upper limit of normal, especially >12 mm) is particularly useful for increased clinical suspicion of ATTR-CM33 (Table 1; Figure 2).
+Echocardiography (ECHO) is cost-effective, commonly available, relatively quick to perform, and better than most other imaging techniques at identifying diastolic dysfunction.
+Although all are not invariably present, classic ECHO findings of infiltrative disease include LV wall thickening, small LV cavity size, biatrial enlargement, thickened valves, elevated right ventricular systolic pressure and atrial septum thickness, granular sparkling appearance of the myocardial wall, pericardial effusion, restrictive transmitral Doppler filling pattern, and reduced ventricular strain, apical-to-basal strain ratio >2.1, LV ejection fraction-to-strain ratio >4 (Figures 2, 3).
+Combining ECG (low voltage) and ECHO (LV septal thickness above the upper limit of normal, especially >12 mm) is particularly useful for increased clinical suspicion of ATTR-CM (Table 1, Figure 2).

 Similarly, cardiac magnetic resonance (CMR) can show detailed information about systolic function and cardiac structure (Figure 3).
-The advantage of CMR is its unique ability to enable tissue characterization,^{34,35} allowing it to differentiate amyloidosis from nonamyloid wall-thickening disorders.
-On tissue characterization, the typical CMR findings of cardiac amyloidosis include diffuse subendocardial or transmural late gadolinium enhancement on late gadolinium imaging with nulling of the blood pool and elevated native T1 and extracellular volume on T1 mapping sequences.
-T1 mapping, a relatively new and quantitative CMR technique, with native T1 and extracellular volume, has the potential to longitudinally monitor disease progression.^{35,36}
+The advantage of CMR is its unique ability to enable tissue characterization, allowing it to differentiate amyloidosis from nonamyloid wall-thickening disorders.
+On tissue characterization, the typical CMR findings of cardiac amyloidosis include diffuse subendocardial or transmural late gadolinium enhancement on late gadolinium imaging with nulling of the blood pool and elevated native T1 and extracellular volume (ECV) on T1 mapping sequences.
+T1 mapping, a relatively new and quantitative CMR technique, with native T1 and ECV, has the potential to longitudinally monitor disease progression.

-Myocardial scintigraphy with bone avid tracers ^{99m}technetium pyrophosphate (^{99m}Tc-pyrophosphate), ^{99m}technetium 3,3-diphosphono-1,2-propanodicarboxylic acid (^{99m}Tc-diphosphono-1,2-propanodicarboxylic acid), and ^{99m}technetium hydroxymethylene diphosphonate (^{99m}Tc-hydroxymethylene diphosphonate) has high sensitivity and specificity for ATTR-CM and may help with the early diagnosis of ATTR-CM (Figures 4 and 5).^{37-43} Ease of access, simplicity of imaging, relatively low cost, and specificity for cardiac ATTR amyloid deposits are some of the advantages of myocardial scintigraphy compared with echocardiography, CMR,
+Myocardial scintigraphy with bone avid tracers 99mtechnetium pyrophosphate (99mTc-PYP), 99mtechnetium 3,3-diphosphono-1,2-propanodicarboxylic acid (99mTc-DPD), and 99mtechnetium hydroxymethylene diphosphonate (99mTc-HMDP) has high sensitivity and specificity for ATTR-CM and may help with the early diagnosis of ATTR-CM (Figures 4, 5).37-43 Ease of access, simplicity of imaging, relatively low cost, and specificity for cardiac ATTR amyloid deposits are some of the advantages of myocardial scintigraphy compared with echocardiography, CMR, and endomyocardial biopsy.
+In addition, the utility of these agents in identifying ATTR-CM before increases in wall thickness are observed or electrocardiographic voltage is reduced 15,41,44,45 suggests that they may be useful for early identification of affected individuals.
+Molecular imaging with targeted amyloid-binding positron emission tomography radiotracers C-Pittsburgh compound B (C-PIB), F-florbetapir, and F-florbetaben is an emerging quantitative diagnostic approach that may distinguish cardiac amyloidosis from other forms of heart disease.
+46-49